darsh-webdev/darsh-webdev/README.md

 *   🌍  I'm based in Mumbai, India.
 *   🙋🏽‍♂️ Currently available for hire.
 *   ✉️  You can contact me at [rajputdarshanashok@gmail.com](mailto:rajputdarshanashok@gmail.com)
-*   🧠  I'm currently interested in learning TypeScript and Tailwind CSS.
+*   🧠  I'm currently interested in learning TypeScript and NextJS.
 *   ⚡  Non-tech activities I do: Football ⚽️, Gaming 🎮, Reading 📖, Travelling ✈️ and much more...

 ### Skills & Tools